elephantscale/elastic-labs/integrations/1-FreeEed.md

 * Create a query for every one of the help items.
 You will have a total of 6 queries.

 ### Congratulations!

+### Total bonus

+* Download your favorite dataset and process it in FreeEed.